Tag Archives: scrum

 A Marketer’s Guide to Agile Development – The Balance of Power Part 3

 “Us vs. Them” mentality exists in every business.
-But using Agile to justify and further the chasm just isn’t – well, it isn’t Agile.
+But maintaining and nurturing the chasm just isn’t – well, Agile.
 I love this quote attributed to Alistair Cockburn, an original Agile Manifesto signatory: “Always remember, there is only us.”
-Continue reading

 A Marketer’s Guide to Agile Development – We Don’t Need No Stinkin’ Meeting Minutes